-At a pivotal moment in the Gospel of Matthew, Jesus asks his disciples “Who do you say that I am?”
+Sophomores wrestle with the same question Jesus asks his disciples “Who do you say that I am?”
 The confusion that ensues among his followers is emblematic of the struggle that Christians and non-Christians alike have had throughout history to answer that very question.
 In this course, students will be challenged to offer their own unique contributions to the discourse on the identity of Jesus.
 They will grapple directly with the question Jesus posed to his disciples by developing responses based on multiple and intersecting paradigms: the personal, the historical, the theological, and the anthropological to name just a few.
-Effectively engaging with the course will lead to greater skills in the areas of critical thinking, cultural competency, and religious imagination, among others.

-The foundation to this course is the call to uphold and promote the Gospel message of Jesus Christ.
-This two-semester course engages students in the broad philosophical and theological discussions of good and evil, right and wrong, freedom and duty, in and beyond the practical moral decisions of everyday life.
-The first semester establishes an understanding of human dignity, informed conscience, and emphasizes a spectrum of principles and virtues.
-The second semester introduces the tradition of social justice, Catholic social teaching, and the common good.
-Students will tackle some of the most compelling dilemmas and dreams of the human experience.
+Juniors engage in the broad philosophical and theological discussions of good and evil, right and wrong, freedom and duty, in and beyond the practical moral decisions of everyday life.
+In response to the call to uphold and promote the Gospel message of Jesus Christ, students examine first Catholic tradition’s understandings of human dignity, informed conscience, and the virtues and principles that guide moral reasoning.
+The second semester explores Catholic tradition on social justice, social teaching, and the common good with a focus on environmental justice and racial equity.

 Seniors choose two semester-long electives on subjects such as world religions, human sexuality, Ignatian spirituality, faith, film, and fiction, science and religion, sports and spirituality, community engagement, or ecological justice.